pv/tahoestaticfs/README.rst

 tahoestaticfs
 =============

-Tahoestaticfs is a Fuse filesystem that enables read-only access to an unchanging tree of files stored on a Tahoe-LAFS_ grid.
+Tahoestaticfs is a Fuse filesystem that enables read and write access to files stored on a Tahoe-LAFS_ grid.

 It is designed for static, unchanging data, and caches file and directory metadata aggressively.
 Optionally, also file data can be